-It's normal not to have an appetite for the first month or two after weight loss surgery.
-If you are able to consume liquids reasonably well, there is a level of confidence that your appetite will increase with time.
+It is normal to not have an appetite for the first month or two after weight loss surgery.
+If you are able to consume liquids reasonably well, your appetite will likely increase with time.

 Most pills or capsules are small enough to pass through the new stomach pouch.
 Initially, your doctor may suggest that medications be taken in liquid form or crushed.

 Will I be able to take oral contraception after surgery?

 Most patients have no difficulty swallowing these pills.

 You can return to normal sexual activity when wound healing and discomfort permit.
 Some patients experience a drop in desire for about six weeks.

 Is there a difference in the outcome of surgery between men and women?